 - 1. Bureau members will be aware that under Rule 5.6.1(c) the Bureau has a duty to ensure that there is a period of time available for Members' Business at each meeting of the Parliament. - 2.
 This paper is circulated with the Bureau papers each week, and provides Bureau members with an updated list of motions lodged each week for Members Business debate.
 The paper will also provide Bureau members with a record of Members Business debates throughout the session, and the number and frequency of such debates that each party has had. - 3.
-Bureau members may wish to note for information that the rota for Members' Business until February recess is as follows -
+Bureau members may wish to note for information that the rota for Members' Business until Easter recess is as follows -

 Week beginning Tuesday Wednesday Thursday

-13 December SNP GRN CON

-20 December LAB SNP SNP

 10 January CON SNP LAB

 17 January SNP CON SNP

 24 January SNP CON LAB

 31 January SNP SNP GRN

 7 February LD CON SNP

+21 February SNP SNP CON

+28 February LAB SNP SNP

+7 March CON SNP LAB

+14 March SNP CON SNP

+21 March SNP GRN CON

+28 March LAB SNP SNP

-- 4. Bureau members should note that, as a result of the proposed business on Thursday 23 December, the Members Business slot highlighted above in yellow will not take place on Thursday 23 December.
-Instead, it will be rescheduled in early 2022 as an additional Members Business slot.
+- 4. Bureau members should note that the SNP will have an additional Members Business slot in 2022 as a result of the rescheduling of its slot on Thursday 23 December.
 This will not affect the rota set out above. - 5.
 Motions submitted for Members' Business are shown below-